 Plants are the home’s best friend

 Perfect for the home renter or the homeowner, plants are the perfect way to bring color, texture, and interest into your home decor, without necessarily having to paint the walls.
 If you’ve got a touch of the green fingers, covering a sunny wall with shelves and hanging pots filled with succulents, spider plants, cacti, and dracaena is perfect.
 It’s beautifully laid back, but did you know it could also be good for you?
 Plants act as an air filter, taking out impurities and carbon dioxide, and pumping lovely fresh oxygen back into the room.
-They bring vitality into the room, and really help to brighten it up.
+They bring vitality into the room and really help to brighten it up.
 If you’re considering bringing outdoors in with plants, look to starting with a few, easy to care for species, and build up.
 Before you know it you’ll be completely infatuated, and somewhat of a pro.
-They’re perfect for filling empty corners, adding height to a table of curiosities, or color to a dark wall.
+They’re perfect for filling empty corners, adding height to a table of curiosities, or colour to a dark wall.
 Just be careful to research the amount of light a specific species needs before you make the purchase – some will be happier in the shade, while others want bright light or direct sun.

-The beauty of a more laid back style is that other different styles can work together, without looking like they’re at odds with each other.
+The beauty of a more laid-back style is that other different styles can work together, without looking like they’re at odds with each other.
 While natural materials, such as untreated wooden furniture, in a more minimalistic home, would need to be the central feature, in a more bohemian home it can comfortably work with the other styles around it.
 Untreated wood and hessian fabrics add an extra level of interest, but they also help to soften edges even more.
 A home with too many sharp edges can look unnatural, so natural materials really help to counter this.
-A natural wooden coffee table can be an amazing focal point in a room, but driftwood logs can also make a room look soft and natural when used as ornamentation.
+A natural wood coffee table can be an amazing focal point in a room, but driftwood logs can also make a room look soft and natural when used as ornamentation.

 Play with colour

 Many people decorate their home with colour schemes in mind.
-A person with a more laid back style knows that all colours work together, you just have to have the courage to experiment with them.
+A person with a more laid-back style knows that all colours work together, you just have to have the courage to experiment with them.
 Rather than choosing a colour scheme, choose a vast range of colours that you enjoy looking at, and work well together, but don’t be afraid to veer from the path.
-A color which is outside your “scheme” can be the perfect accent.
+A colour which is outside your “scheme” can be the perfect accent.
 Think of the rich, deep colors at an Eastern market, and go from there, and you’ll soon realize that colour is meant to be played with, not constricted.

 Never forgo the fluff

 When comfort and beauty are of fundamental importance to your decor style, you can’t go without some fluff, especially faux fur.
-A fur rug by the bed is the ultimate cozy morning experience in the cold of the winter, so by that token, why not fill your home with fluff in whatever way you can?
-Layer soft rugs on couches, beds, and dotted around your floor to soften harsh edges, add texture and dimension, and give you something to crunch your toes in when you’re feeling a bit chilly.
+A fur rug by the bed is the ultimate cosy morning experience in the cold of the winter, so by that token, why not fill your home with fluff in whatever way you can?
+Layer soft rugs on couches, beds, and dotted around your floor to soften harsh edges, add texture and dimension and give you something to crunch your toes in when you’re feeling a bit chilly.